 - Energy and cost savings

 Furnaces are categorized by input capacity and are performance-rated by their thermal efficiency.
 There is no specific rating or label for commercial furnaces.
-Union Gas offers an incentive for the installation of condensing furnaces in commercial buildings for commercial use.
+We offer an incentive for the installation of condensing furnaces in commercial buildings for commercial use.